friedrith/friedrith/README.md

 - _The Design of EveryDay Things_, Don Norman
 - _Clean Code_, Robert C. Martin
 - _No Rules Rules_, Reed Hastings & Erin Meyer
+- _The Best Interface is No Interface_, Golden Krishna

 ## Curated lists